 Entry Level MSOT Program

 The Entry-Level MSOT program is a seven semester, two and a half year program.
 It is a fulltime, face-to-face program, with classes generally scheduled from 9 AM to 4 PM, Monday through Friday.
 Classes begin in the summer.
 See the Curriculum.
 The first year is made up of three semesters - summer, fall and spring.
 There are no classes during the second summer.
 The second year classes occur over two semesters in the fall and spring.
-Students participate in the School of Allied Health graduation exercises in May of their graduating year, before completing their required clinical education of two 12-week fieldwork placements from May-December.
+Students participate in the School of Allied Health graduation exercises in May of their graduating year, before completing their required clinical education of two 12-week fieldwork placements (480 hours) from May-December.
 VCU offers fieldwork placement at sites across the United States.
 Students officially graduate in December, after completing their second fieldwork.
 Students return to campus for the Department's final requirement, "Connecting the Dots," the first week in January.
-These two days allow students and faculty to share in the significant learning that took place during their fieldwork, and culminates on Saturday with the traditional class designed and organized Pinning Ceremony.
+These two days allow students and faculty to share in the significant learning that took place during their took place during their Fieldwork II educational experiences, and culminates on Saturday with the traditional class designed and organized Pinning Ceremony.

 An advantage to earning the MSOT degree at VCU is application of four courses from the masters program applied to the credits required for the post-professional Occupational Therapy Doctorate (OTD) for students who enroll within 5 years of graduation from the MSOT program.
-The OTD can be earned by taking 7 courses (21 additional credit hours) on a part-time basis over 6 semesters (3-6 credits/semester).
+The post-professional OTD can be earned by taking 7 courses (21 additional credit hours) on a part-time basis over a three year period (6 semesters of 3-6 credits/semester).

 Accreditation, Certification, and Licensure

 The Entry-Level Masters Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA):